microsoft/WhatTheHack/046-AzureMigrate/Student/00-lab_setup.md

 **[Home](../README.md)** - [Next Challenge >](./01-design.md)

+## Introduction
+In this challenge we confirm that we all have access to the lab environment to ensure that the next challenges can be completed succesfully.

 ## Description

 The SmartHotel application comprises 4 VMs, hosted inside of a Windows Azure VM with Hyper-V and nested virtualization: